Sasha Barrese: Personal life

 Barrese began playing draw poker, backgammon, gin and chess at an early age, saying "I'm Russian, so I've been playing games my whole life".
 She announced her plans to become a professional poker player in May 2014.
-She has competed in several tournaments, including the World Series of Poker in Las Vegas in 2014.
+She has competed in several tournaments, including the World Series of Poker (WSOP) in Las Vegas in 2014.

 As of September 2020, Barrese has just under $120,000 in live tournament earnings, made in 31 different events over the course of seven years, and cashing in five WSOP events and six WSOP series events.
 She also engages in private cash games in Hollywood.